-The dose should provide sitagliptin dosed as 50 mg twice daily (100 mg total daily dose) and a dose of metformin similar to the dose already being taken.
-When Janumet is used in combination with insulin, a lower dose of insulin may be required to reduce the risk of hypoglycaemia.
+The dose should provide 100 mg sitagliptin and a dose of metformin similar to the dose already being taken.
+When JANUMET XR is used in combination with insulin, a lower dose of insulin may be required to reduce the risk of hypoglycaemia.

-No studies have been performed specifically examining the safety and efficacy of JANUMET in patients previously treated with other oral antihyperglycemic agents and switched to JANUMET.
+No studies have been performed specifically examining the safety and efficacy of JANUMET XR in patients previously treated with other oral antihyperglycemic agents and switched to JANUMET XR.
 Any change in therapy of type 2 diabetes should be undertaken with care and appropriate monitoring as changes in glycemic control can occur.